-Chief Crown Prosecutor Jenny Hopkins is the head of the CPS East of England and she is supported by Deputy Chief Crown Prosecutor Punam Malhan, who has responsibility for Magistrates’ Court and the Complex Casework Unit, and Deputy Chief Crown Prosecutor Angela Deal, who has responsibility for Crown Court and the Rape and Serious Sexual Offences Units.
+Chief Crown Prosecutor Jenny Hopkins is the head of the CPS East of England and she is supported by Deputy Chief Crown Prosecutor Angela Deal, who has responsibility for Crown Court and the Rape and Serious Sexual Offences Units.
 Susan Stovell is the Area Business Manager who has responsibility for Business and Operational Delivery functions across the region.

 We currently employ 247 members of staff which consists of lawyers, paralegals and administrators.
-The majority of our staff are based in our headquarters in Chelmsford; we also have staff based in Norwich and Ipswich, although the Ipswich office is due to close in early 2018.
+The majority of our staff are based in our headquarters in Chelmsford; we also have staff based in Norwich at Carmelite House and in Ipswich at the Crown Court.

 The Area is supported by a Business Centre which houses a team of specialists in the fields of performance, finance, human resources, communications and inclusion.